Reviewed

 • Accuracy (of selection)

-Correlation between an animal's unknown actual breeding value and a calculated estimated breeding value.
+Correlation between an animal's unknown actual breeding value and an estimated breeding value for a trait.

 • Adjusted weaning weight (WW)